RadLikeWhoa/old.sacha.me/articles/_posts/2015-01-15-jekyll-rouge.md

 If you already have a version of kramdown on your machine, make sure it's at least on version **1.5.0**.
 If you've followed these steps so far you're now ready to use kramdown and Rouge within your Jekyll setup.

 GitHub Pages uses version 1.3.1 of kramdown, so if you're using it to host your Jekyll site, you'll have live without syntax highlighting for a bit.
 I've already submitted a [pull request](https://github.com/github/pages-gem/pull/113 "Pull request to bump kramdown version").
+UPDATE: As of January 21, 2015, GitHub Pages uses a more recent version of kramdown.
+However, Rouge is still not enabled, so you'll have to wait a little longer.
 {: data-block="warning" }

 By the way, if, like me, you're always getting errors doing anything with Rouge, remember _it's called Rouge, not Rogue_.